 Hidalgo and his 80,000 strong rebel army first captured the city of Guanajuato.
 More soon followed, before they came close to taking Mexico City.
 Soon thereafter he went north in hope of engaging U.S. support, but he was captured and executed by firing squad on July 31st, 1811.

-It took ten more years of war until Mexico finally won independence from Spain, with the signing of the Treaty of Córdoba on August 24th, 1821.
+After ten more years of conflict, Mexico finally achieved independence from Spain, with the signing of the Treaty of Córdoba, on August 24th, 1821.

 Mexico was giving its name from the Aztec’s war god, Mexitli.